viniciusmorgado/skinet-api/README.md

 ```
 docker compose -f docker-compose-dev.yml -p "skinet-stack" up -d;
 ```
-Obs: Some linux distros packages maybe use docker-compose instead of "docker compose".
+Note: Some Linux distributions may use docker-compose instead of docker compose.

-Alternatively you can just run the up.ps1 script on Windows, or rename it to up.sh and run on Unix systems:
+Alternatively, you can run the up.ps1 script on Windows, or rename it to up.sh and run it on Unix systems."

 ```
 .\up.ps1
 ```

 ## Project Files

-- .docker - Contains all relevant files and scripts to run docker container environment.
+- .docker - Contains all relevant files and scripts to run the Docker container environment.
-    * Api.Dockerfile - Responsible to containerize the application.
+    * Api.Dockerfile - Responsible for containerizing the application.
-    * docker-compose-dev.yml - Only setup the services strictly need for development, in this case: RabbitMQ, Redis and Postgres, tools for telemetry and the application itself are not run for this composer, you should run the application via vscode or terminal for debugging.
+    * docker-compose-dev.yml - Sets up only the services strictly needed for development, including RabbitMQ, Redis, and Postgres.
+Tools for telemetry and the application itself are not run with this compose file; you should run the application via VSCode or terminal for debugging.
-    * docker-compose.yml - Setup all the services necessary for run the backend on production including the application itself and observability tools.
+    * docker-compose.yml - Sets up all the services necessary to run the backend in production, including the application itself and observability tools.

 ## Observability

-The project has two redundant observability tools that can be deploy in separate servers to generate, collect, management, and export telemetry data like traces, metrics, and logs.
+This project includes two redundant observability tools that can be deployed on separate servers.
+These tools generate, collect, manage, and export telemetry data such as traces, metrics, and logs.

 **Logging Server** - Basic logging system and visualization with [Serilog](https://serilog.net/) and [SEQ](https://datalust.co/seq)
 - **Data Flow**: Serilog (ingestion/generation) -> Feed -> SEQ (Visualization)